geoserver/geoserver/doc/en/developer/source/release-guide/index.rst

 **BRANCH**

   The branch to release from, "2.2.x", "2.1.x", etc...
 This must be a stable branch.
-Releases are not performed from master.
+Releases are not performed from the main development branch.

 **REV**